 Plus, keep your customers happy by instantly giving out rewards when they’re earned.
 No more hassles of remembering a card!

 Take a look at these examples of referral software and learn how they could help your small business thrive with your word-of-mouth marketing efforts.
-For more info, check out our epic list of referral program software.
-The 5 choices below are all identified on that list as “best for small businesses.”
+For more info, check out our epic list of referral program software, and look for our choices marked as “best for small businesses.”

 Consider signing up for a free trial for a no-risk way to test out this product.